mainecivichackday/JohnnySocket/README.md

 Components
 ----------

-There are four components to this project:
+There are five components to this project:

 1. Arduino
 2. Node program running Johnny-Five & and a TCP client
 3. Node server serving static files via HTTP, running Socket.io, and a TCP server
 4. Static webpage which uses Socket.io to connect to the server.
+5. A UDK interface which sends TCP commands to the server.

 Getting started
 ---------------